5 Big Media Stereotypes About the South (And the Real Story Behind Them)

 Stay up to date with the latest headlines via email.

-These stereotypes are nothing new.
+Stereotypes about the south are nothing new.
 In fact, they often date back to the Civil War.
 They tend to denigrate the Southern poor, under-educated and rural in ways that bear striking resemblance to Republican rhetoric that demonizes the poor in general.
 But every election season, those of us who have spent most of our lives in the South are reminded of the devastating misconceptions that many other Americans have about us.
 The Right romanticizes us as the “real America” while the Left treats us a punchline.
 Polling organizations like Public Policy Polling design studies that target Southern states and reinforce the national sense that we are backward and dim-witted.
 Here are just a few of the ways in which popular political narratives distort the contemporary realities of Southern life in historical context.

 1. We are not predominantly rural.